 What’s your favorite summer fruit dessert?

-(Thanks to Gregory Lee for taste-testing and assisting with photography for this post!)
+(Thanks to the late Gregory Lee for taste-testing and assisting with photography for this post.
+His tastebuds and visual genius are missed every minute of every day.)

 - 1 tablespoon sugar